datalad create [-h] [-f] [-D DESCRIPTION] [-d DATASET] [--no-annex] [--fake-dates]

 -d DATASET, --dataset DATASET

 specify the dataset to perform the create operation on.
-If a dataset is given along with PATH, a new subdataset will be created in it at the PATH provided to the create command.
+If a dataset is given along with PATH, a new subdataset will be created in it at the path provided to the create command.
 If a dataset is given but PATH is unspecified, a new dataset will be created at the location specified by this option.
-Constraints: Value must be a Dataset or a valid identifier of a Dataset (e.g. a path)
+Constraints: Value must be a Dataset or a valid identifier of a Dataset (e.g. a path) or value must be NONE

 if set, a plain Git repository will be created without any annex.